devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 ## Introduction

-When a user wants to, they can create a **Cash Account** by selecting a suitable name and publish a transaction on-chain to aquire an identifier.
+When a user wants to, they can create a **Cash Account** by selecting a suitable name and publish a transaction on-chain to acquire an identifier.
 Once the transaction is included in a block the user is informed of their name and identifier and can now share this information in a convenient manner with others.

 When a user receives a **Cash Account Identifier** their wallet looks up the **Payment Information** that corresponds to the account.

 ### Cash Account Identifiers

-### Complete Idenfitiers
+### Complete Identifiers

 A **Complete Identifier** consists of an **Account Name**, a **Account Number** and a **Collision Hash**.